Parallel Selected Inversion for Space-Time Gaussian Markov Random Fields

 As we see, the posterior plots are almost indistinguishable.
-This is an expected result, since we are plotting the slice $t=1$ that is far away from the separating set, which is located at $t=36$ for $B_1$.
+This is expected due to good conditioning of the precision matrix, despite the slice being near the separating set at $t=26$.
 To see the overall behavior of the RMBC estimator, let us fix the spatial location and plot the error against time.
-The maximum relative error of marginal variance for a single spatial node is given on the right in Figure \eqref{fig:sim:1}.
-We clearly see how error rises, as we approach the boundaries of a partition, behaving as described in Section \eqref{sec:3}.
-However, the approximation is also very precise near the separator, and the maximum relative error does not exceed $10^{-4}$.
-This is due to our choice of the overlap parameter $l=10$, which is equal to the temporal range $r_t=10$ hyperparameter.
+The maximum relative error of marginal variance for a single spatial node is given on the right in Figure \ref{fig:sim:1}.
+We clearly see how error rises, as we approach the boundaries of a partition, behaving as described in Section \ref{sec:3}.
+However, the approximation is also very precise near the separator, and the maximum relative error does not exceed $10^{-2}$.
+Setting the overlap parameter to be equal to the temporal range $n_l=r_t=10$ would give the error of the magnitude $10^{-12}$.
 At this distance, the correlation drops to negligible levels and almost no correction is needed from sampling.
-Of course, one could decrease $l$ and increase the number of samples $K$, and still achieve the same level of accuracy.
-In the end, the parameter choice will depend on not only the temporal range, but also the other hyperparameters, as well as the problem size and hardware constraints.
+Of course, one could decrease $n_l$ and increase the number of samples $K$, and still achieve the same level of accuracy.
+In the end, the parameter choice will depend on not only the temporal range, but also on other hyperparameters, as well as the problem size and hardware constraints.